 “As healthcare continues to evolve and become more complex, nurses need to be prepared to assume expanded roles,” she said.
 “Nurses are in a unique position to advocate for changes that extend beyond the bedside and positively impact outcomes for patient populations instead of individuals.”

 Dr. Atarthi-Dugan began her career as a Hospital Corpsman in the US Navy.
 Following a six-year enlistment, she pursued her Bachelor’s degree in Nursing (BSN) from the University of San Francisco.
 She has continued her education with a Master’s degree in Nursing (MSN) from George Mason University and a Doctorate in Nursing Practice (DNP) from Saint Francis College of Nursing.
 Her experience as an adult learner influences the student-centered approach that is the hallmark of the BSN Completion (BSN-C) program at the University of Mary Washington.

 “Nurses, who often work rotating shifts or erratic hours, need a program that meets their needs and allows for a work-life balance.
 We strive to be flexible and allow our students to attend either full time or part-time.”

-Along with the higher-level nursing courses, the curriculum will include courses which allow nurses to make connections between their everyday situations and the liberal arts disciplines.
+Along with the higher-level nursing courses, the curriculum includes courses which allow nurses to make connections between their everyday situations and the liberal arts disciplines.
 Courses include writing arts, medical ethics, and higher-level sociology/psychology courses.

-For more information about the program, please contact Dr. McCullough at email@example.com.
+For more information about the program, please contact the nursing program at BSNprogram@umw.edu.